Chalarangelo/30-seconds-of-code/snippets/objectDestructure.md

 Easily unpack an object into variables using **destructuring assignment syntax**.
 Using this syntax, we can:

 - Extract data from objects and assign it to variables, using less code.
-- Increase readability of your code.
+- Increase readability of our code.

 ```js
 const object = {